Benchmarking CNN and Transformer-Based Object Detectors for UAV Solar Panel Inspection

 Vision-based methods for solar panel inspection have utilized RGB–infrared smart camera systems with real-time image processing to enable autonomous detection and cleaning operations~\cite{yfantis2014camera, zadeh1965fuzzy}.
 These systems can continuously capture and analyze panel imagery, facilitating timely maintenance decisions without manual intervention.
 Multi-sensor fusion techniques that integrate thermal and visible-light imaging have also been applied for simultaneous hotspot identification and contaminant detection, providing a more comprehensive assessment of panel health~\cite{he2019self}.
 In addition, texture analysis approaches, such as those employing Gray Level Co-occurrence Matrix (GLCM) features with contrast-enhancing pre-processing, have achieved high recognition accuracy in controlled environments, enabling effective classification of dirt and soil on panel surfaces~\cite{abuqaaud2020novel}.

 In~\cite{saquib2020image}, image processing was combined with dust sensors and irradiance data to estimate panel voltage using a neural network model, enabling automated cleaning triggers when output dropped below a predefined threshold.
-The work in~\cite{karima2023advanced} proposed a fast self-adaptive computer vision method with a dust detection camera and machine learning models to classify clean and dusty panels.
-In~\cite{keerthana2024image}, a comparative analysis of ANN, Multi-Layer Perceptron, and DenseNet architectures for image-based dust detection showed DenseNet achieving the highest accuracy of 98\%.
-The study in~\cite{qasem2016assessing} used drone-acquired high-resolution imagery and MATLAB-based algorithms to assess dust accumulation, validated against electrical measurements with minimal variation.
-In~\cite{mamdouh2024fusion}, image processing outputs were integrated with ANN, LSTM, and SVR models to predict solar panel performance under varying environmental conditions.
-However, the reliability of image processing thresholding methods may be adversely affected by variations in illumination, occlusions, and environmental conditions encountered in real-world scenarios.
+The work in~\cite{karima2023advanced} proposed a fast, self-adaptive computer vision method that uses a dust-detection camera and machine learning models to classify clean and dusty panels.
+In~\cite{keerthana2024image}, a comparative analysis of ANN, MLP, and DenseNet architectures for image-based dust detection showed DenseNet to achieve the highest accuracy of 98\%.
+The study in~\cite{qasem2016assessing} used high-resolution imagery acquired by drones and MATLAB-based algorithms to assess dust accumulation, and it was validated against electrical measurements with minimal variation.
+In~\cite{mamdouh2024fusion}, the image processing output was integrated with the ANN, LSTM, and SVR models to predict the performance of the solar panel under varying environmental conditions.
+However, the reliability of image processing thresholding methods can be adversely affected by variations in illumination, occlusions, and environmental conditions encountered in real-world scenarios.